 - Avatar – New animated shows, short subjects, and features films based on Avatar: The Last Airbender and its spin-off The Legend of Korra are coming to Paramount Plus.

 In addition, new shows based on Lassie, George of the Jungle, Danger Mouse, Cloudy with a Chance of Meatballs, and Mr. Magoo are being developed for the service.

 Upcoming exclusive reality and music shows

-In addition to The Real World: Homecoming: New York, new and returning reality and music shows are coming to Paramount Plus.
-That includes new seasons of RuPaul’s Drag Race All Stars, Road Rules, The Challenge: All Stars, Ink Master, Dating Naked, and a new drag queen singing competition show called Queen of the Universe.
-Also, the service will be the home for the Big Brother Live Feeds when that show debuts on CBS this summer, along with extra content for fans of another CBS reality show Love Island.
+In addition to The Real World: Homecoming: New York, new and returning reality and music shows are available now or coming soon, to Paramount Plus.
+That includes new seasons of RuPaul’s Drag Race All-Stars, Road Rules, The Challenge: All-Stars, Ink Master, and Dating Naked.
+Also, the service will be the home for the Big Brother Live Feeds when new seasons of that show debut, along with extra content for fans of another CBS reality show Love Island.